seanpmaxwell/jet-logger/README.md

 use this param, but it is especially useful when debugging errors so that you can print out the full error object and observe the stack trace.<br>

 Let's look at some sample code in an express route.
-Here's a link to a sample-project which displays similiar to what's below (https://github.com/seanpmaxwell/jet-logger-sample).
+Here's a link to a sample-project which displays similar to what's below (https://github.com/seanpmaxwell/jet-logger-sample).

 ````typescript